debrief/deelite/README.md

 * pan/zoom around tracks
 * replay of narrative data

-The DeeLite application is small to download, with few dependencies.
+The compiled DeeLite application is small to download (favouring deployed units), with few dependencies.